konturio/disaster-ninja-fe/src/utils/atoms/createResourceAtom/readme.md

 /\*\*

-- You can chain this resources!
+- You can chain these resources!
 - The demo:
 - https://codesandbox.io/s/reatom-resource-atom-complex-qwi3h
   \*/